2016 IAAF World Indoor Championships – Men's 400 metres

 The men's 400 metres at the 2016 IAAF World Indoor Championships took place on March 18 and 19, 2016.

-All eyes were on Bralon Taplin, who had run the three fastest times of the year, including his win in the semifinals.
-They included those of the defending champion Pavel Maslák, who followed Taplin closely as he led from the break.
-For 350 metres it was all Taplin, before Maslák made his move.
-In three strides, Taplin was beaten.
-Four metres behind them, Abdalelah Haroun executed an identical move on Deon Lendore.
-Taplin was spent and disappeared out the back.
-Haroun made a big rush at Maslák, but could make up only three of the four meters necessary by the time they crossed the finish line.
+All eyes were on Bralon Taplin, who had run the three fastest times of the year, including a win in the semifinals.
+He led from the break, closely followed by defending champion Pavel Maslák.
+For 350 metres, Taplin maintained his lead, but Maslák made his move with just 50 metres to go.
+In a few strides, Taplin was overtaken.
+Further back, Abdalelah Haroun executed a similar move, overtaking Deon Lendore.
+Taplin, exhausted, faded quickly.
+Haroun made a strong push to close the gap on Maslák but fell just short, finishing second.
+Maslák won with a time of 45.44, while Haroun claimed silver and Lendore took bronze.

 Results

 Heats

 Qualification: First 2 (Q) and next 2 fastest (q) qualified for the semifinals.

 Semifinals

 Qualification: First 3 (Q) qualified directly for the final.